 Alternate-stroke doubles has been added to the main body of the Laws as an option alongside ordinary doubles.
-Alternate-stroke doubles may be played with advanced, super-advanced or handicap doubles variants.
-The 7th Edition Laws are the same as those in the relevant Appendix to the 6th Edition Laws, apart from the addition of Laws specifying which player of a side is to play the next stroke either after an error or interference is dealt with and it cannot be determined which player played the last valid stroke or after a lengthy turn by the opponents and the players cannot remember which of them played the last stroke of their previous turn.
+Each of these forms of doubles may be played as level, advanced, superadvanced or handicap doubles.
+The 7th Edition laws governing alternate stroke doubles are the same as those in the relevant Appendix to the 6th Edition Laws, apart from the addition of laws specifying which player of a side is to play the next stroke either after an error or interference is dealt with and it cannot be determined which player played the last valid stroke or after a lengthy turn by the opponents and the players cannot remember which of them played the last stroke of their previous turn.
 This should not be interpreted as the ACLC attempting to encourage the wider adoption of alternate stroke doubles.